agiacalone/cecs-378-reading-cryptography/README.md

     4.  `p=11`; `q=13`, `e=11`, `M=7`
     5.  `p=17`; `q=31`, `e=7`, `M=2`

 9. Suppose we have a set of blocks encoded with the RSA algorithm and we do not have the private key.
-Assume `n=pq`, `e` is the public key.
+Assume $n=pq$, $e$ is the public key.
 Suppose also someone tells us they know one of the plaintext blocks has a common factor with `n`.
 Does this help us in any way?

 ### Deliverables
 Commit the answers to the questions in a readable file to your git repository by the due date and time indicated with your repository.
 Approved file submission formats are: .txt, .md, .pdf. .html (renderable) or anything that is web-readable on Github.
 Other formats will only be accepted with explicit approval.